Nowhere-Know-How/Nowhere-Know-How.github.io/_templates/new_game.md

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  This is a AnotherGameForExample to demonstrate adding new games to our blog.
-  Tutorial coming soon!
+  This is the release page for $TITLE by the $ORG team!

 # (Optional) You can disable grouping posts by date.
 no_groups: true